Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/admin/authentication/authenticating-users-for-your-github-enterprise-server-instance/using-cas.md

   - /enterprise/admin/user-management/using-cas
   - /enterprise/admin/authentication/using-cas
   - /admin/authentication/using-cas
-intro: 'CAS is a single sign-on (SSO) protocol for multiple web applications.
-A CAS user account does not take up a {% ifversion ghes %}user license{% else %}seat{% endif %} until the user signs in.'
+intro: "CAS is a single sign-on (SSO) protocol for multiple web applications.
+A CAS user account does not take up a {% ifversion ghes %}user license{% else %}seat{% endif %} until the user signs in."
 versions:
-  ghes: '*'
+  ghes: "*"
 type: how_to
 topics:
   - Accounts